widdowquinn/pyani/docs/quickstart.rst

 Installation
 ------------

 To use ``pyani`` you will need to install it.
-Installation is possible *via* two popular Python package managers:
+Installation is easiest using one of the two most popular Python package managers:

 ^^^^^^^^^^^^
 1. ``conda``